Geeks in Phoenix

 Type - The physical interface that connects the memory module to the motherboard - Memory modules come in various types, from the standard DDR (Double Data Rate) to Double Data Rate 5 (DDR5).

-Speed - The frequency that the memory operates at - Memory speed is measured by transfers per second.
+Speed - The frequency at which the memory operates - Memory speed is measured by transfers per second.
 For example, PC5-38400 can handle 4,800 transfers per second.

 Capacity - The amount of data the memory module can hold - The capacity of a memory module is always a multiple of 2 (2, 4, 8,16, 32, 64, etc.).